jlimsy/api-test/README.md

 ## Features

-- Filter for news based on country and language
+- Filter for news from 30 countries and 22 languages
 - Highlight words and phrases with option to translate into various languages
 - Highlight words and phrases to post your own comments
 - Translator page